 - People across the world are different in many aspects while AI is a universal language and setting global ethical rules vs. national preferences creates an inherent conflict.

 - The question of ownership and accountability of algorithms in a world where algorithms can create damage is an open one with many diverse opinions.
 It gets complicated since the platforms are global and the rules many times are local.

-- What other alternatives there are beyond the basic income idea for the millions that won’t be part of the knowledge ecosystem as it is clear that not every person that loses a job will find a new one.
-A pre-emptive thinking should be conducted to prevent market turbulences in disrupted industries.
+- What other alternatives there are beyond the basic income idea for the millions that won?t be part of the knowledge ecosystem as it is clear that not every person that loses a job will find a new one.
+Pre-emptive thinking should be conducted to prevent market turbulence in disrupted industries.
 An interesting question is how does the growth in population on the planet impacts this equation.

-The main point I took from today is to be careful when designing AI tools which are designated towards a specific purpose and how they can be exploited to achieve other means.
+The main point I took from today is to be careful when designing AI tools that are designated towards a specific purpose and how they can be exploited to achieve other means.